 7. Environmental Conditions

 Environmental conditions are an external variable that can play a big role in MTTR performance.
-Equipment in hazardous, remote or extreme weather environments is harder to access and also likely to require more extensive repairs than systems in ideal environments.
+Equipment in hazardous, remote, or extreme weather environments is harder to access and also likely to require more extensive repairs than systems in ideal environments.
 While maintenance organizations can’t always control environmental conditions, they can mitigate these issues with appropriate tools and procedures that make it easier and safer to do unplanned maintenance in harsh conditions.
-For example, having the right personal protective equipment, such as cold-weather gear, can enable technicians to safely perform unplanned maintenance tasks in extreme temperatures.
-Similarly, having access to the necessary tools and equipment, such as portable lighting, generators and specialized repair kits, can make it easier for teams to diagnose and fix issues in remote or difficult-to-access locations.
+For example, having the right personal protective equipment, such as cold-weather gear, can help technicians safely perform unplanned maintenance tasks in extreme temperatures.
+Similarly, having access to the necessary tools and equipment, such as portable lighting, generators, and specialized repair kits, can make it easier for teams to diagnose and fix issues in remote or difficult-to-access locations.

 Benefits of Measuring Mean Time to Repair